namtvit07/pushpop/README.md

 Note that if you have jobs that are set to run at specific times of day you might not see output for a while.

 Another note - by default this will run all jobs in the `jobs` folder.
 You might want to delete the `example_job.rb` file in a separate commit once you've got the hang of things.
+You can change this behavior by editing the Procfile.

 #### Other environments